gilnobrega/farmr/README.md

 #### Windows
 1. Open `` install.bat `` as an **administrator**
-2. Now as a regular user, open
+2. As a regular user, open
    - `` run.bat `` if you're setting up your farmer (main machine)
    - `` run_harvester.bat `` if it's a harvester.